GSA/service-delivery/team/engineers.md

 ## Opportunity Overview
 This opportunity is located in the General Services Administration (GSA), Office of the Deputy Administrator.
 GSA’s mission is to deliver value and savings in real estate, acquisition, and technology to the government and public.

-The GSA Service Delivery team will pair with GSA programs to expand digital service capabilities and delivery of digital service to end-users.
+The GSA Service Delivery team will pair with GSA programs to expand digital service capabilities and delivery of digital services to end-users.
 We will advocate for modern software development best practices – such as iterative development, product management, user-centered design, and acquisition strategies to support this work.

 ### Role Summary
 GSA is looking for talented engineers who will partner with GSA teams to deliver digital services to GSA customers, suppliers, government employees, and members of the public.
 You’ll work on a cross-functional team to solve large, complex problems and consult with GSA programs to deliver user-centered products using agile methodologies and modern software development practices.